 I made a massive passport mistake right before Thanksgiving.
 Although I knew my kids passports expired in 2016, I didn’t think much of it.
 Not only that, but I never bothered to check the passport requirements for the two countries we were planning on visiting over Thanksgiving break, Germany and Amsterdam.
 It turned out that both countries have the same minimum requirements: Your passport has to be good 3 months past the date of return.
 We planned to return home November 29th, which means their passports needed to be good through February 29th.
 My kids expired in early February.
 So, when we went to check in for our flight to Amsterdam we were turned away!

-Now we fly standby, so I had not bought plane tickets.
-I believe if I had I wouldn’t have been able to.
+Now we were flying standby, so I had not bought plane tickets.
+I believe if I had, I wouldn’t have been able to, the system would have stopped me.
 At least I would hope there is something in the computer system to stop this from happening.